Hugh Woodhouse

 Colin Hugh Kiaran Woodhouse (12 February 1934 – 29 August 2011) was a screenwriter and the younger brother of Martin Woodhouse, also a screenwriter.
-Together, they wrote some episodes of Supercar.
+Together, they wrote 23 episodes of Supercar.

 Woodhouse enrolled at St John's College, Cambridge, in 1954.

+He co-wrote the BBC children's sitcom Leave It To Pastry (1960), the ITV sitcom Colonel Trumper's Private War (1961), and the comedy films Nearly a Nasty Accident (1961) and Dentist on the Job (1961).

 In 2002, he became associated with Cubeword Games Limited, a Shaftesbury-based manufacturer of games and toys.
 He became a company director on 17 April, and on 7 May, Woodhouse became a secretary.